krahets/hello-algo/docs-en/chapter_array_and_linkedlist/array.md

 ### Inserting Elements

-Array elements are tightly packed in memory, leaving no space to accommodate additional data between them.
-As shown in the figure below, to insert an element in the middle of an array, all elements following the insertion point must be moved one position back to make room for the new element.
+Array elements are tightly packed in memory, with no space available to accommodate additional data between them.
+Illustrated in Figure below, inserting an element in the middle of an array necessitates shifting all subsequent elements back by one position to create room for the new element.

 ![Array Element Insertion Example](array.assets/array_insert_element.png)

-It's important to note that since the length of an array is constant, inserting an element will inevitably lead to the loss of the last element in the array.
-We will discuss the solutions to this problem in the "List" chapter.
+It's important to note that due to the fixed length of an array, inserting an element will unavoidably result in the loss of the last element in the array.
+Solutions to address this issue will be explored in the "List" chapter.

 ```src
 [file]{array}-[class]{}-[func]{insert}